 This subject occasionally comes up among hobbyists, however the vast majority of experienced cichlid keepers would tell you that how little your fish can actually live on would surprise you.
 What isn't up for debate though, is that too much food will, much like in humans, lead to premature death.
 Some issues that could potentially occur as a result of overfeeding are fatty tissue in the organs, liver problems, and among lake Malawi cichlids, a disorder call Malawi bloat.
 Another major downside is more food means more fish waste.
 More fish waste means more frequent water changes, deeper cleanings, fluctuating water parameters, and even increased filter maintenance.
 No wonder then that many hobbyists only feed there cichlids once a day, and some only feed them 5-6 times a week.
 A few keepers I met even feed their stock as little as once a week!

-A holding female will go weeks without food,
+A holding female will go weeks without food, relying on her fat stores for energy. |

 Live/Frozen foods